Where to Grow

 Fertilizing

 Do not use any fertilizer.
-The insects the plants feed on are perfect source of fertilizer.
+The insects the plants feed on are their natural source of fertilizer.

 Humidity